tagae/dotfiles/README.md

 the last steps performed by `dotfiles-update`.

-Note that custom scripts should not interact with (e.g. expect input from) the user, since they can be executed as git hooks.
+Note that custom scripts should not interact with (e.g. expect input from) the user, since they are usually executed as git hooks.

-If you want to have an environment similar to that `dotfiles-update` uses, include the following line at the beginning of your script:
+If you want an environment similar to the one `dotfiles-update` uses, include the following line at the beginning of your script:

     source ~/.dotfiles/bin/lib/dotfiles.sh